zom-lang/zom/README.md

 ```

 For now only one subcommand exits, it's `bobj`, it's the contraction of `build an object`, this will transform the file passed in arguments and compiles it to an object file.

+## Build Mona

+To build the source code of Mona, there are three steps :
+1. Clone the repository / download the source code
+2. Build with Cargo, in the root of the repository, `cargo build --all-targets --release`
+3. The binary, now is in `./target/release/mona`, you can put it in your binary folder, use it like that etc...

 ## Work to be done :
 - [x] Lexer